avla-robotics/leopenpi/README.md

 # LeOpenPI

-A Python package for controlling the SO-101 robot arm through OpenPI client runtime with video observation support.
+A Python client for controlling the Lerobot SO-101 robot arm through an OpenPI server.

 ## Overview